Electronic recording of milk yield

 Cows with electronic straps

 Directly next to the new barn is the new milking plant with cooling tower.
 The new cooling tower is as high as a house, can accommodate up to 25,000 kilograms of milk and is able to reduce the milk temperature within a few minutes to the required 5°C. The previous cooling equipment needed an hour to reach this temperature.
 Stegemann and Dreyer are very proud of the new milking plant.
-It looks like a carousel.
-24 cows can be milked simultaneously compared to ten in the previous plant.
+It looks like a carousel and 24 cows can be milked simultaneously compared to ten previously.
 Each cow has an electronic strap with a chip that is automatically read by a transponder.
 The information on the milk yield per cow is collected on the computer in the monitoring room.
-Each animal produces an average of 17 kilograms per milking.
-The cooling tower is filled up with approximately 5000 kilograms per day.
+On average every animal delivers 12,000 kilogram of milk per year.
+The cooling tower is filled up with approximately 5,000 kilograms per day.
 Every second day, the Milk Collection Company Uelzena eG collects the milk.
 “It is really positive that the new plant allows us to work quickly and efficiently.
 This gives us more time to take care of every single cow,” explains Dreyer.

 Dreyer and Stegemann are optimistic about their future.
 Since the elimination of the milk quota, they are now more exposed to fluctuating world market prices.
 However, both farmers think in the long term.
 It is a safe bet that they will be able to sell the milk they produce to a dairy and it lets them rest assured.
 They do not rule out that they might expand their farm some day.
 “Our new milking plant would clearly be able to handle even more cows.
 We would also have room for another barn”, says Stegemann.
 However, they will leave this task to the next generation.